lubuntu-team/manual/source/2/2.2/2.2.4/libreoffice_math.rst

 The left hand side has many symbols you can use for say set relations and other operators.
 To insert even more symbols :menuselection:`Tools --> Symbols`.

 To change the fonts of your formulas :menuselection:`Format --> Fonts` which brings up a window for fonts for different contexts.
 To change your font size :menuselection:`Format --> Font sizes`.
+To bring up a menu to change your alignment :menuselection:`Format --> Alignment`.

 How to launch
 -------------